 It has been long since Lithuania received so much global media attention.
 We were heard of, but it was inglorious.
-We were made famous by the (ECHR) ruling that a secret CIA jail operated in Lithuania, where tortures were performed.
+We were made famous by the European Court of Human Rights (ECHR) ruling that a secret CIA jail operated in Lithuania, where tortures were performed.
 A specific case regarding Saudi-born Palestinian Abu Zubaydah born in 1971.
 The ruling states that from February 2005 to March 2006 he was incarcerated in Antaviliai near Vilnius, Ramūnas Bogdanas writes on lrt.lt.

 A Seimas commission headed by Arvydas Anušauskas in 2009 performed its own investigation and concluded that the premises existed, however found no proof of anyone being imprisoned there.
 Later Lithuania presented an expanded version that the Antaviliai premises were intended for putting together classified American equipment.
 110V voltage was installed there to prevent wiretapping, instead of the local 220V.